rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

    - `FIREWALL=ON` : Only connections matching an ACL are considered valid.
 All other connections are rejected.
    - `FIREWALL=OFF` : The firewall functionality is disabled, so all connections are considered valid.

-Use your favorite editor (like "vi") to edit listener.ora to make the edits in red shown below.<b> Just add the text in red, your VM has a different hostname so do not copy the entire box below.</b>
+Use your favorite editor (like "vi") to edit listener.ora to make the edits in red shown below. **Just add the text in red, your VM has a different hostname so do not copy the entire box below.**

 ````
-$ <copy>vi $ORACLE_HOME/network/admin/listener.ora </copy>
+<copy>vi $ORACLE_HOME/network/admin/listener.ora </copy>
 ````

   <pre>